Advaita Vedanta: Similarities with Buddhism

-Mahayana influences
+Mahāyāna philosophy

-The influence of Mahayana Buddhism on Advaita Vedānta has been significant.
-Sharma points out that the early commentators on the Brahma Sutras were all realists, or pantheist realists.
-He states that they were influenced by Buddhism, particularly during the 5th-6th centuries CE when Buddhist thought developing in the Yogacara school.

-Von Glasenap states that there was a mutual influence between Vedanta and Buddhism.
-Dasgupta and Mohanta suggest that Buddhism and Shankara's Advaita Vedānta represent "different phases of development of the same non-dualistic metaphysics from the Upanishadic period to the time of Sankara."
+The influence of Mahāyāna Buddhism on Advaita Vedānta has been significant.
+Sharma points out that the early commentators on the Brahma Sūtras were all realists, or pantheist realists.
+He states that they were influenced by Buddhism, particularly during the 5th–6th centuries CE with the development of the Yogācāra school of Buddhist philosophy.
+Von Glasenapp states that there was a mutual influence between Vedānta and Buddhism.
+S. N. Dasgupta and Mohanta suggest that Buddhism and Advaita Vedānta represent "different phases of development of the same non-dualistic metaphysics from the Upanishadic period to the time of Śaṅkara."